 Beside the previously mentioned refreshments, not much.
 Some centers give stickers.
 Some give pins commemorating each gallon you donate.
-Aside from that, there are generally no tangible rewards.
+Aside from that, there are typically no tangible rewards.

 Still, millions of people give blood every year.
 We're happy to be among the five percent who donate—but we'll be even happier if you join us.

-It doesn't matter whether you're a producer, programmer, graphic artist, writer, or whatever.
+It doesn't matter what you do for a living.
 You have the ability to save lives.
 You can be a hero.
 It's in your blood.